Chinorea/gNB-EMC-dashboard/docs_generator/README.md

 ## License

-This documentation generator is part of the gNB EMC Dashboard project.
+This documentation generator is part of the gNB EMS Dashboard project.